 What Makes Summer Different

 Between June and August, language schools in Malta change character.
-The student demographic shifts — you get more teenagers and young adults under 25, especially in July and August when European school holidays begin.
-The energy is different.
+The student mix shifts, so you get more teenagers and young adults under 25, especially in July and August once the European school holidays begin.
+The energy is different too.
 There are more activities, more excursions, more socialising.
-Classes are still happening, but the whole experience is more integrated with the island’s summer life.
+Lessons are still happening, but the whole experience folds into the island’s summer life.

-At Maltalingua specifically, the summer months mean the rooftop pool and terrace become central to daily life — not just a nice feature.
-Students eat lunch up there, do evening activities, and often gather after dinner when the sun goes down.
+At Maltalingua specifically, the summer months turn the rooftop pool and terrace into the centre of daily life rather than just a nice feature.
+Students eat lunch up there, run evening activities, and often gather after dinner once the sun goes down.

 The Activities Programme